roberthryniewicz/data-science-crash-course/README.md

   - Jupyter-compatible visualizations
   - Simple console sharing
 2. **Python scikit-learn library.** Demonstrates:
-  - Simple digit classification using python machine learning scikit-learn lib
+  - Simple digit classification using python machine learning scikit-learn library

 ## Setup instructions
 Note: You only need to do this once.